-I caution you not to hire a mixer who works at a large studio.
-They don't have full round-the-clock access or ample time to invest in your mix.
+Before you book a pricey heavily booked mixer.
+I have full round-the-clock access and ample time to invest in your mix.
 I own my pro studio with 15yrs experience.
 I welcome mix shootouts, competitive rates and lengthy feedback/direction.
-Seasoned in drums/bass/guitar&voice I'm happy to add instrumentation by request.
+Seasoned in drums/bass/guitar/voice I'm happy to add instrumentation at your request.

 I am a studio owner and pro musician for a living.
 I have 15 years experience in Pro Tools with an analog/digital hybrid setup.
 I have relationships with many well known artists such as The Roots, Santigold, Incubus, Bad Brains, The Lemmonheads, Coheed & Cambria, Taking Back Sunday, Further Seems Forever, Circa Survive, The Wonderyears and more.

 I only use the industry's most regarded microphones, preamps, converters and monitoring for my mixes.
 More importantly, my room is professionally designed for optimal listening and referencing.
 No diy setups, nothing left to chance.

 We will mix until we are both satisfied with the results or I will hand over my session files so you can pass ALL the work I've done along to your next engineer.

 I pride myself on preserving grace notes and getting huge drum sounds without using any sampling.
 I'm open to any mixing style, however, I can also edit performances or leave things loose per your taste.
 We are pretty much limitless from the jump!

 Tell me about your project and how I can help, through the 'Contact' button above.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?